stormpath/stormpath-documentation/source/accnt_mgmt.rst

   With the Stormpath .NET SDK, you can use LINQ-to-Stormpath to easily perform searches.
 Search expressions begin on resources that contain collections.

-  In this case, any resource type that exposes a ``GetAccounts()`` method (such as Applications, Directories, Groups, and Organizations) can be searched for Accounts.
+  Any resource type that exposes a ``GetAccounts()`` method (such as Applications, Directories, Groups, and Organizations) can be searched for Accounts.

   .. note::